Cod-e-Codes/codesleuth/README.md

 - **Performance Benchmarks:** Publish real-world benchmarks as the tool matures.
 - **CI/CD Integration:** Enhanced support for integration with CI/CD pipelines and code quality gates.

 Contributions and suggestions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) to get involved.

 ---